When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: Introduction

-Another key reason current OPE estimators do not resolve the OPS problem is because these OPE methods themselves have hyperparameters.
+Furthermore, we want to understand \emph{when, or even if, alternative approaches can outperform OPE for OPS}.
+OPE might not be the ideal approach to OPS.
+OPE requires a large number of samples to evaluate any given policy in the worst case \citep{wang2020statistical}.
+Moreover, OPE estimators do not resolve the OPS problem is because these OPE methods themselves have hyperparameters.
 For example, the MAGIC estimator \citep{thomas2016data} and the clipped importance sampling (IS) estimator \citep{bottou2013counterfactual} are sensitive to their hyperparameters.
 Even a variant of the IS estimators designed specifically for OPS \citep{yang2022offline} has hyperparameters.
 Other methods like FQE require learning a value function, and how to select the function class is still an open problem.